-For students in the Buddhist Studies concentration: four semesters of study of a Buddhist Canonical language (i.e. Chinese, Pali, Sanskrit, Tibetan) to a level of competence needed to read and translate a sutra text.
-For students in the Chinese Buddhism concentration: four semesters of study of Canonical Chinese.
+Emphasis in Buddhist Studies: 12 units of study of a Buddhist Canonical language (i.e. Chinese, Pali, Sanskrit, Tibetan) to a level of competence needed to read and translate a sutra text, and 6 units of study of a research language (i.e. French, German or Japanese).
 Language courses below the 500 series, while covering these language requirements, are not counted as part of the 60 post-baccalaureate semester units required for the Ph.D.
 Students who already possess reading proficiency in one of these languages can fulfill the requirement by passing a special examination.